 We’ll discuss all therapeutic interventions with the child or young person and their parent/carer (as appropriate), to make sure that this is the right approach for them.

-Referrals into the MHST are made via the education setting.
+Referrals are made via the education setting.

-If your child/young person is on roll in one of the schools mentioned, or is part of the NEET provision, please contact the education setting directly to discuss potential support from the service.
+If your child/young person is on roll in one of the schools mentioned, or is part of the Slough NEET provision, please contact the education setting directly to discuss potential support from the service.

-Royal Borough of Windsor & Maidenhead (RBWM): RBWM Early Help Website
+Royal Borough of Windsor & Maidenhead (RBWM): RBWM Early Help Website (opens new page)

-Slough Borough Council Slough Early Help Website
+Slough: Slough Early Help Website (opens new page)

 For safeguarding concerns about a child or young person, please contact the local authority: